jxhou/ContentExplorer/design docs/DynamicContent.md

+# **Dynamically update navigation pane (toolbar content) based on route selection **
+Basically I want to update toolbar content, when different route is selected.
+Each component of route will have its own menu item in ng-template which will be injected into toolbar when selected.

+Reference 2 discussed a solution to dynamically add route specific content to left navigation pane.

 # **How to create dynamic content**
 There are two types of views which can be created dynamically:
 1. Embedded views created from ng-template;